sweetcoin-ai/sweetcoin-site/README.md

-# sweetcoin-site
+# Sweetcoin Website

-official website of sweetcoin(SWTC)
+This repository contains the official website for Sweetcoin (SWTC), including the homepage, whitepaper, and utility pages.